PacificBiosciences/FALCON/examples/readme.md

     bash sge_setup.sh
 ```

-6. There is alreay an existing assembly results iVn `/home/Ecoli_ASM/`.
+6. There is alreay an existing assembly results in `/home/Ecoli_ASM/`.
 Here I
 show how to reproduce it.
 First, create a new assembly working directory in
 `/mnt`, set it up and run HBAR_WF3.py to get preassembled reads
 ```